網頁圖片

 After a long ramble he discovered, at last,

-Hassan was confounded, and turning towards Hulkem, Zulima's father flew into his arms.
+Hassan was confounded, and turning towards Hulkem, Zulima's father flew into bis arms.
 "My daughter is your's; your heart is more generous than you imagined; you have stood the test; be happy my children."

-"Oh, God!" exclaimed Hassan, seized with shame, confusion, and rapture, clasping Zulima, and then the old man in his arms.
-"Forgive me," said he in broken accents; "I imagined myself capable of performing an act totally epugnant to my feelings.
-Forgive me!
+66 Oh, God!" exclaimed Hassan, seized with shame, confusion, and rapture, clasping Zuli"Forma, and then the old man in his arms. give me," said he in broken accents; "I imagined myself capable of performing an act totally repugnant to my feelings. me!
 Hulkem too will forgive me."
+"Hulkem forgives you, dear Hassan, by bestowing upon you the band of his daughter, || whom he loves better than himself.
+Hulkem!" added he, smiling.

 I am

-"LEAD them to Piccadilly gate !" said a young nobleman (who had lately inherited a title and estate) to his servant, as he came out of a house in Grosvenor-street.
+"LEAD them to Piccadilly gate!" said a young nobleman (who had lately inherited a title and estate) to his servant, as he came out of a house in Grosvenor-street.
 The servant was holding two horses, and the master was equipped for Hyde-park.
-"Go to Piccadilly gate, I shall be there in less than an hour." || The groom mounted his horse; and, taking the bridle of the other in his hand, walked him off down Bond-street.
+"Go to Piccadilly gate, I shall be there in less than an hour."
+The groom mounted his horse; and, taking the bridle of the other in his hand, walked him off down Bond-street.

 The nobleman walked through Bond-street too.
 He stopped at a jeweller's shop, admired some filagrame plate; said he would consider about the earrings for Charlotte; and gave twelve guineas for a trinket.